Legal arrangements for incapacity

 Another example of an agency arrangement is where you appoint a friend or family member as an agent to manage your financial affairs or pay bills while you are abroad for a period.
 You may appoint a professional to do these things and pay for the service – this is not an agency arrangement but is a contract for services.

-If you are suffering from physical incapacity, your bank may allow you to carry out a third-party mandate.
+If you are physically incapacitated, your bank may allow you to carry out a third-party mandate.
 This authorises your agent to perform certain functions, for example, to write cheques on your behalf.

 Agency arrangements for social welfare payments